 Means within the rows followed by the same lowercase letter(s) do not differ significantly according to Turkey’s multiple comparison test.

+Provide an inclusive explanation for the letters.
+When presented individually or in combination

+Superscript the letters

 Table 7: Toxicity effect of ethanol extracts (Kaya roots and leaves) against C. puncticollis after 24, 48 and 72 hours of exposure.